tsoernes/leechflix/README.md

 # leechflix
-Popcorn-Time like movie streamer for torrentleech & iptorrents
+Popcorn-Time like movie streamer for TorrentLeech & IPTorrents

 **Usage**